HLovisiEnnes/FHDpy/README.md

 1. we do not necessarily consider triangulations of surfaces, but rather more general cellular complexes;
 2. we do not use normal coordinates as inputs.

 These choices make sense in the experiments described here (i.e., when the inputs are words in the mapping class group represented by some generating set), but they make some of the algorithms described in Section 4 not readily useful.
-In due time, however, we plan to extend this code to include those cases, although we will likely not achieve the advertised running times for all cases.
+In due time, however, we plan to extend this code to include those cases, although we will likely not achieve the advertised running times for all.

 In order of priority, we want to implement in the next versions: